 Top things to do in Siargao

 This is the one place we recommend you to come early on Siargao.
 It got quite a famous spot and can get busy after 10 am.
 But it’s definitely worth a visit.
-Look for Maasin Bridge on google maps, that’s where it’s located.
+Look for Maasin Bridge on google maps to find it.
 We had so much fun swinging into the river from this palm tree and talking to the kids there.
-When we arrived there at 7 am we were the only ones and there were only a few local kids showing up.
-The entrance fee is … peso and if you want to use a boat or a raft you will have to pay … peso additionally.
+When we arrived there at 7 am, we were the only ones, and only a few local kids were showing up.
+The entrance fee is 20 Peso per person, and if you want to use a boat or a raft, you will have to pay an additional 20 Peso per person.

 Magpupungko Rock Pools

 Cloud 9 is the famous surf break of Siargao.
-It’s a very fun place to hang out.
-From cute beach cafes where we enjoyed a coffee in the morning, to a lot of surfers to watch in the waves.
+It’s an enjoyable place to hang out from cute beach cafes where we enjoyed a coffee in the morning, to a lot of surfers to watch in the waves.
 This place offers a lot of entertainment.
-If you like to learn surfing yourself there are many small surfboard rentals who offer surfing classes as well.
-Besides, you can train your balance on the ropes that are spanned between the palm trees or relax in a hammock.
+If you like to learn surfing yourself, many small surfboard rentals offer surfing classes as well.
+Besides, you can train your balance on the ropes that are spanned between the palm trees, or relax in a hammock.

-After surfing or watching the surfers in the morning head over to Shaka cafe to have a delicious smoothie bowl for breakfast with ocean view.
+Suppose you need a delicious breakfast after surfing or watching the surfers in the morning, head over to Shaka cafe.
+They offer fantastic smoothie bowls with an ocean view.

 Alegria Beach was our favorite beach on Siargao.
 It lies at the most northern part of the island and is a beautiful white sand beach with the most fantastic turquoise and clear water.
 The beach was not busy at all, and we spend an amazing time there (besides that Stefan almost crashed the drone at a palm tree, haha).
 If you come up north for this beach, don’t miss eating at Jungle Cafe, which is close to Alegria Beach and an absolutely lovely place for breakfast or lunch.